Decorate Your Entryway for the Holidays

 Then the color.

-This sort of understated, natural look suits me, but if you prefer something more festive, you can always add other types of greens and berries, incorporate gold or silver, or bring in a big red bow.
+This sort of understated, natural look suits me, but if you prefer something more showy, you can always add other types of greens and berries, faux fruit, gold or silver balls, or bring in a big red bow.
 The last step is the lights.

 Easy, right?
 So why not see what you can come up with at your house this weekend?
-It’s a fun break from raking leaves!
+It’s a fun break from planting bulbs and raking leaves!